------

 Dedicated Volunteers

 The Redford makes a special appeal to United States patriotism, with patrons standing respectfully for a singing of the Star Spangled Banner before each film.
-For Veteran's Day, the Redford Community War Memorial Association salutes veterans, with a color guard, speeches, tributes to each service branch, and a military-themed movie.

 If you're looking for a fun group activity, the Redford can accommodate you.
 Social clubs often include the Redford on their calendar of events.
 Buses drop off patrons in front of the theater, including residents from assisted living facilities.
 Crowds of children often gather around the Barton organ; special holiday displays; or the concession stand with its many snacks and treats.